Massiah v. United States: Massiah rule

-Massiah rule vs Miranda rule
+Massiah rule versus Miranda rule

 The definition of "deliberate elicitation" is not the same as the definition of "interrogation" under the Miranda rule established in Miranda v.
 Arizona.
 Miranda interrogation includes express questioning and any actions or statements that an officer would reasonably foresee as likely to cause an incriminating response.
 Massiah applies to express questioning and any attempt to deliberately and intentionally obtain incriminating information from the defendant regarding the crime charged.
 The difference is purposeful creation of an environment likely to produce incriminating information (Massiah) and action likely to induce an incriminating response even if that was not the officer's purpose or intent (Miranda).

-The Sixth Amendment right to counsel is offense specific - the right only applies to post commencement attempts to obtain information relating to the crime charged.
+The Sixth Amendment right to counsel is offense specific—the right only applies to post commencement attempts to obtain information relating to the crime charged.
 The right does not extend to uncharged offenses even those that are factually related to the charged crime.